Anti-transglutaminase antibodies: Inflammatory bowel disease

 A study published in Nature in 2001 found high levels of anti-transglutaminase antibodies in inflammatory bowel disease, specifically in Crohn's disease and ulcerative colitis.

 Arthritis

 Studies of patients with various forms of arthritis showed highly increased frequencies of antibodies against guinea pig transglutaminase, human recombinant transglutaminase and peptidylarginine deiminase type 4 (PAD4).
 This suggests a potential for crossreactive antibodies between anti-tTG and anti-PAD4.

 Type 1 Diabetes, previously known as Juvenile diabetes and anti-tTG

 Childhood (male) type 1 diabetes (T1D) increases the risk for CD and vice versa and the early signs of celiac disease may precede T1D in many cases.
 A search for CD in juvenile diabetes patients revealed that a gluten-free diet resulted in some improvements.
 An elevated number of diabetes patients have ATA along with increased numbers of gluten-specific T-cells.

 Asymptomatic ATA+

-A recent screening of 7550 Britons found 87 undetected ATA+.
+A 2007 screening of 7550 Britons found 87 undetected ATA+.

 In this study a 50% increase of ATA was associated with: